Subhamkonar84/online_chatting_application/README.md

 EXIT;
 ```
 ### Step 4: Check If All Libraries Are Installed

-Before running the application, make sure you have all the necessary libraries installed.
+- Before running the application, make sure you have all the necessary libraries installed.
 You can check and install the required Python libraries by following these steps:

-Install Dependencies:
+**Install Dependencies**:

 Ensure that the following libraries are installed on your local system:

-Flask: Web framework for Python
+- **Flask**: Web framework for Python
-Flask-SocketIO: Real-time messaging via WebSocket
+- **Flask-SocketIO**: Real-time messaging via WebSocket
-mysql-connector-python: MySQL database connector for Python
+- **mysql-connector-python**: MySQL database connector for Python

 ### Step 5: Run the Flask Application
 Once the configuration is complete and the required libraries are installed, you can run the Flask application:

-Run the Server:
+- **Run the Server**:

 Use the following command to start the Flask application: